 Lyn asked if it’s possible to get another contractor with that experience to randomly come in and to look at it.

-BEP Manager Kat says she’s meeting with DAGS because it’s their building and there might be issue their responsible for and need to rectify immediately.
+BEP Manager Kat says she’s meeting with DAGS because it’s their building and there might be issue they are responsible for and need to rectify immediately.

-This facility also needs to replace the air conditioner.
+This facility also needs to replace one of the air conditioners.

 3. West Hawaii Civic Center: VFS Susan reported that she, Stan, Dane and Joel met with David Lyman at the facility to reassess the needs of the facilities in regards to cabinetry, slat walls, and some other miscellaneous things that the county is graciously willing to look into whether or not they can assist us with.
 We are currently working through to pull together the bid description so we can go out to bid for the counters and slat walls.